Blic: Ownership

-In 2010, when Ringier AG and Axel Springer AG launched a new joint venture Ringier Axel Springer Media AG, Blic got incorporated among the assets of the newly created joint venture entity while Ringier d.o.o. in Serbia changed its name to Ringier Axel Springer d.o.o.
+In 2010, when Ringier AG and Axel Springer SE launched a new joint venture Ringier Axel Springer Media, Blic got incorporated among the assets of the newly created joint venture entity while Ringier d.o.o. in Serbia changed its name to Ringier Axel Springer d.o.o.

-The joint Swiss-German entity owns and operates Blic through its local subsidiary Ringier Axel Springer d.o.o. (formerly Blic Press d.o.o. and Ringier d.o.o.), a limited liability company.
+In 2021, the media company Ringier announced and completed the acquisition of Axel Springer SE's shares, making Ringier Serbia once again 100% Swiss-owned.

-Blic online platforms such as blic.rs, 24sata.rs, and alo.rs are controlled by Ringier Digital AG, which has in July 2014 had its 49% stake bought by KKR, an American private equity firm specializing in leveraged buyouts.
-KKR thus increased its presence on the Serbian digital media and telecommunications market, having previously in October 2013 bought the majority stake in Serbia Broadband, leading Serbian cable and Internet provider.
+In 2022, Blic TV was launched, and Blic Sport evolved into Sportal.rs.

 Assets

 Print

-Since its founding, Blic has become a centerpiece of several other publications.
-They include:
+Since its founding, Blic became a centerpiece of several other publications since its founding.
+They included: